Canghiari04/ESQL/README.md

   sudo phpenmod pdo_mysql
   ```
 ## Deploy [Ubuntu Users]
-To deploy the WEB interface you have to know you file system.
+To deploy the WEB interface you have to know your file system.
 So there are three command that you must run, divided in:
 - From the command line interface run
   ```bash
   sudo systemctl start mysql